rishic3/asst3/writeup.md

 5. What, if any, steps did you take to reduce communication requirements (e.g., synchronization or main memory bandwidth requirements)?
 6. Briefly describe how you arrived at your final solution.
 What other approaches did you try along the way.
 What was wrong with them?</b>

-So our two core initial issues are atomicity and ordering.
-Currently, each thread in the `kernelRenderCircles` kernel is assigned a circle, and they all run concurrently.
-Thus there is no atomicity guarantee when reading and writing to potentially overlapping pixels, nor is there an ordering guarantee when processing circles.
+Our two core initial issues are atomicity and ordering.
+In the starter code, each thread in the `kernelRenderCircles` kernel is assigned a circle, and they all run concurrently, handling potentially overlapping pixels.
+Thus there is no atomicity guarantee when two threads are reading and writing to the same pixels, nor is there an ordering guarantee when processing circles.

-My immediate thinking is that logically, we should group circles that overlap together, and separate groups that do not overlap.
+Our first thought was that logically, we should group circles that overlap together, and separate groups that do not overlap.
 Within each group, the circles should be ordered by input order and processed sequentially.
-Visually, this would look a bit like a histogram where buckets are ordered by input order.
+Visually, we imagined something like a histogram where buckets are ordered by input order.

 The next question was how to parallelize this.
-The naive first thing I thought of was assigning each group of circles to a logical thread, and then each thread processes its group of circles sequentially.
-But this doesn't really map well to CUDA hardware, and if we did this literally we wouldn't be leveraging the second dimension of parallelism (parallelism across pixels).
-Compute-wise the pixel grid is ideal for a 1:1 thread-to-pixel mapping.
+The naive first thing we thought of was assigning each group of circles to a logical thread, and then each thread processes its group of circles sequentially.
+But this doesn't really map well to CUDA hardware, and if we did this literally we wouldn't be leveraging the second dimension of parallelism mentioned in the README: parallelism across pixels.
+Compute-wise, it makes sense for pixels to be mapped 1:1 to threads, as this simplifies how the image is split up.

-## first approach
+### First Approach

-So my initial approach was to have each thread process a single pixel, and have all threads walk through **all circles** and apply any relevant updates to that pixel.
-This is obviously not efficient from a work perspective (checking every circle against every pixel) or a coherence perspective, and I'm noting the hint about using `circleBoxTest.cu_inl`.
-But in the spirit of doing the easiest thing first, this leads us to a very simple kernel work assignment, and solves the atomicity issue (which obviates the ordering issue as well).
+This led us to our first approach, which was to have each thread process a single pixel, and have all threads walk through **all circles** and apply any relevant updates to that pixel.
+This is obviously not efficient from a work perspective (checking every circle against every pixel) or a coherence perspective, and we noted the hint about using `circleBoxTest.cu_inl`.
+But in the spirit of doing the easiest thing first, this lead us to a very simple static work assignment across pixels, and it solved the atomicity issue (and in doing so, it obviated the ordering issue as well, since each thread walks through circles in order).
+No synchronization was required, since pixels are handled entirely independently.

-My initial implementation:
+Our pseudo-code:
 ```text
 for each pixel (parallelized across threads)
     get my (x,y) coordinates